goutam-das/jwt-auth-graphql/server/README.md

 Tasks | Done
 :---------|:-----------
-Setup a GraphQL server using TypeGraphQL and TypeORM | Register a user |
+Setup a GraphQL server using TypeGraphQL and TypeORM | :heavy_check_mark:
+Register a user |
 Login and create access and refresh tokens | Authenticated mutations/queries |